WordPress/openverse/documentation/projects/proposals/rekognition_data/20240530-implementation_plan_augment_catalog_with_rekognition_tags.md

 file[^rekognition_data] could be downloaded by a maintainer locally and all data manipulation could be performed on their machine.
-A new TSV could be generated matching the table pattern described in [DAG step 1](#dag), the file could be uploaded to S3, and a table could be created directly from it.
+A new TSV could be generated matching the table pattern described in [DAG step 1](#dag), the file could be uploaded to S3, and a table in Postgres could be created from it directly.
 The final batched update step would then be kicked off by hand.

 While I would personally prefer to take these actions by hand to get the data in quicker, I think it's prudent for us to have a more formal process for accomplishing this.
-It's possible that we might receive more labels down the line, and having a rubric for how to add them will serve us much better than a handful of scripts and instructions.
+It's possible that we might receive more machine-generated labels down the line, and having a rubric for how to add them will serve us much better than a handful of scripts and instructions.

 We could also skip processing the Rekognition file in Python and insert it directly into Postgres.
 We'd then need to perform the label extraction and